 - In the Provide to Customer step, the user confirms whether the customer (either the primary pickup contact or the alternate contact, if one was specified) successfully picked up the order.
 The customer may provide a QR code that can be scanned to verify their identity by validating their code against the order and pickup number.

-The notifications sent through SMS and/or emails to both customers and retail store associates allow the customer to generate status updates so that the retailer’s store associates know when to bring the order to the curb.
+Emails allow the customer to generate status updates so that the retailer’s store associates know when to bring the order to the curb.
 These updates are submitted through links in the notifications.
-While customers will always receive email notifications by default, they can opt in to SMS during the checkout process via the Curbside Delivery widget.
+The customer will always receive these email notifications by default.

-Kibo provides the default template for both SMS and email notifications, so all the administrator needs to do is ensure that the notifications they want are enabled in the site or location settings.
-However, the templates can be customized if desired through the SiteBuilder UI and pushing Hypr template files to the site theme.
+Kibo provides the default template for notifications so all the administrator needs to do is ensure that the notifications they want are enabled in the site or location settings.
+However, the templates can be customized through your site theme.
 When customizing templates, the content must fit within a character limit of 160 characters.
-Only one SMS will be sent per notification, so any characters beyond that limit will be truncated and can lead to broken URLs.
-It is suggested to use the GSM-7 character set when encoding templates to make the most efficient use of the SMS limit.

 - Order Pickup Ready: Tells the customer that their full or partial order is ready for pickup.
 Triggered when the fulfiller has processed the order and placed it into the Provide to Customer state.
 This includes a link for the customer to indicate that they are on their way, but also includes an option to say they already arrived in case they did not say that they were in transit earlier (see example on previous page).